Dufferin-Peel Catholic District School Board

 Director of Education

-I am so very proud of this board’s continued commitment to student success and well-being, equity, diversity and inclusion and stewardship of resources.
+There were times over the past year where it seemed that we were all just trying to get by on a daily basis.
+However, as I look back, I am so very proud of the work that was done by all to support this Board’s continued commitment to student success and well-being, equity, diversity and inclusion and stewardship of resources.

 Blessings to all.